Mikma03/Advanced_Trading/OrderBook/README.md

 Nevertheless in `cons.md` file has been written some optimization steps that could be perfect fit for tasj simillar to this one.

 As PoC of using heapq one function has been developed: `alternative.md`.
 But that was not tested in end-to-end solution.

+# TODO

+- formatting: to be in line with description of the task